dropbox/rust-brotli-decompressor/README.md

 of a memory pool for the allocator.
 Afterwards, SECCOMP can be activated or other mechanisms can be used to secure the application, if desired

+## Linking rust-brotli-decompressor with C code using the zero-cost rust FFI abstraction

+This library has FFI exports which comply with the original C interfaces.
+To build them, enter the c directory and just type make there.
+That will build a small example program and the cdylib with the appropriate ffi in place to link against

+the example, called c/main.c shows how to decompress a program using the streaming interface and the nonstreaming interface.

+If a nostdlib version is desired, then an unstable rust must be used (to enable the custom panic handler) and then the BrotliDecoderDecompress function is deactivated since that has no facilities for specifying a custom malloc

+a customized malloc must be used if a nostdlib build is chosen and additionally the no-stdlib-ffi-binding cargo feature must be set eg

+cargo build --features='no-stdlib no-stdlib-ffi-binding' --release

 ## Usage